 - Follow the general guidelines for application as described here.

 - On the form "Application for Admission to the Graduate College" indicate that you wish to specialize in Chemical Biology in your write-up.
-All the general admission requirements (GRE's, transcripts and letters of recommendation) apply
+All the general admission requirements (transcripts, letters of recommendation, etc.) apply

 - On your application under section 7c indicate "Chemical Biology"